aleksipirttimaa/unattended-ripping-playbooks/README.md

 whipper offset find -d /dev/sr0
 ```

-This works by iterating through a preterminated set of offsets, until one is found, that produces correct results.
+This works by iterating through a predetermined set of offsets, until one is found, that produces correct results.

 ### Analyze